stephenkostas/apostrophe-documentation/tutorials/core-concepts/editable-content-on-pages/standard-widgets.md

 # Displaying Widgets

 In order to display widgets, you first must define them in templates.
-A widget can be defined as a *singleton* which is a single widget displayed on a page, or the widget can be defined in an *area* where one or more widgets can be added to a page in an assigned space.
-A widget can be added to a page multiple times with different configurations, using different combinations of singletons and areas.

-## Singleton

-A singleton will display the selected widget on the page with the options you configured in the template.

-## Area

-An area can display any number of widgets, and it can display multiples of each time of widget assigned to the area.
-When you configure widgets to display in an area, and view it on a page, nothing will appear at first.
-A logged in editor or administrator will see a "+" button which opens a selection for adding any widgets that are configured for that area.
+[Remember from the previous chapter](../pages-and-navigation/widgets-singletons-and-areas.md) that widgets can be displayed as **singletons** or in **areas**.
+A singleton displays a single widget, while an area can display multiple widgets of different types.

 ## Singleton and Area Controls